 If the allegations of domestic violence resulted in an arrest for domestic violence battery or related charges, then our experienced criminal defense attorneys can represent you on the felony or misdemeanor charges as well.

 If a battered woman is being terrorized by her boyfriend or husband, then a temporary injunction is needed.
-Without the temporary injunction, the woman might be killed or injured.
+The temporary injunction might help the women escape being injured or even killed by the other person.
 Unfortunately, not everyone filing a petition is in that situation.

 Don’t face the judge alone.
 Contact an attorney at Sammis Law Firm to discuss your rights during a domestic violence injunction hearing.